-The mission of the HTIRC is to advance the science and application of tree improvement, management, and protection to improve hardwood forests, with emphasis in the Central Hardwood Forest Region (CHFR).
-We seek to develop research and technology transfer programs that provide knowledge focused on the management and maintenance of sustainable, genetically diverse native forests and the development of highly productive domesticated trees for plantation hardwood crops that provide a wide array of products.
+The mission of the HTIRC is to advance the science and application of tree improvement, management, and protection of hardwood forests, with emphasis in the Central Hardwood Forest Region (CHFR).

 A collaborative national research, development and technology transfer center for hardwood stewardship.
 Vision Statement: We are the internationally recognized leader in sustainable production, protection and utilization of hardwoods.